yklim9938/vue-dog-form/README.md

 ## Basic Usage

 1. Build your form as usual, but wrap it in a ```<DogForm>``` component.
-2. Add a '.vld' class in the inputs that you want to validate.
+2. Add a '.vld' class to the inputs that you want to validate.

 ```<DogForm>``` will automatically pick up attributes such as ```required``` and ```minlength``` and add validation message below the input.